opengisch/slyr-pitch/coruna_2019/PITCHME.md

 Note:

 +++
 @title[Features]
 ## Features
-- features
-  - colors
 - complete support for fill types
 - complete support for line types except picture lines
 - complete support for marker types
 - conversion on fonts to svg
 - conversion of pictures
+- almost complete support for colors
 - conversion of color ramps
-- available commands, plugins, processing toolbox
+- available as python scripts or QGIS processing algorithms

 Note: